rke12/Hopin-Exam-RE/README.md

 npm install
 ```

+Further instructions in how to run the UI and API tests can be found in the readme files in their respective folders.

 Assumptions made:
 - Line endings: LF
 - Noted in the requirements.md that the **# of Employees** field says "if greater than 10 and less than or equal 1000" size of company should display as "Medium".
 I am making an assumption that this is a typo so all work done will be of the assumption that it should read as "great than 100 and less than or equal to 1000".